lantunes/CrystaLLM/README.md

 can be used to generate crystal structures, and is based on the [GPT-2 model](https://github.com/openai/gpt-2).
 This repository contains code that can be used to reproduce the experiments in the paper _[Crystal Structure Generation with Autoregressive Large Language Modeling](https://arxiv.org/abs/2307.04340)_.
-The model definition, training, and inference code in this repository is derived from the code in the [nanoGPT](https://github.com/karpathy/nanoGPT) repository.
+The model definition, training, and inference code in this repository is adapted from the code in the [nanoGPT](https://github.com/karpathy/nanoGPT) repository.

 <img src="resources/crystallm-github.png" width="100%"/>